leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modifiers/generate/array.rst

 ------

 Constant Offset
-   Adds a constant translation component to the duplicate object’s offset.
+   Adds a constant translation component to the duplicate object's offset.
    X, Y and Z constant components can be specified.

    X, Y, Z

 Relative Offset
-   Adds a translation equal to the object’s bounding box size along each axis, multiplied by a scaling factor, to the offset.
+   Adds a translation equal to the object's bounding box size along each axis, multiplied by a scaling factor, to the offset.
 X, Y and Z scaling factors can be specified.

    X, Y, Z

 Object Offset
    Adds a transformation taken from an object (relative to the current object) to the offset.
    It is good practice to use an empty object centered or near to the initial object.

 Random Offset
    Add random offset values to the copies.